lukeforehand/deertracker/docs/TRAINING.md

  --epochs 500
 ```

+When a model is sufficiently trained, update `classifier` in `config.yaml` with the new model iteration.

 ## Training can be done in a python notebook like colab.research.google.com with a small amount of code

 ```notebook